Pages

 A Handel's we visited twice in Youngstown, Ohio

-The 55th Reunion was preceded by an unofficial meet on Friday, August 30 in Holiday Inn hotel.
+The 55th Reunion was preceded by an unofficial meet and greet on Friday, August 30 in Holiday Inn hotel.
 It served as a warm up for the following day for both organizers and attendees.
 On arrival at 7:00 pm, we found a roomful of people talking and snacking.
 It turned out that we were one hour late, by adhering faithfully to the schedule which had undergone many revisions without too much notifications to all.
 When the actual reunion started, Paul and I were in the same hotel one minute before 6:00 pm, so were his classmates.

 As Bill Finzel, the Master of Ceremony (MC), was absent due to his dizzy spell, Joseph Palmer, a retired library director, became his replacement.
 Together with the former Homecoming Queen, Deborah North, the new MC announced the opening of the reunion.
-It was quite a spectacular scene, with eight round tables, and one VIP long table in the hall, permeated with colorful lighting, music, dance and 3-D rotating photography.
+It was quite a spectacular scene, with eight round tables, and one long VIP table in the hall, permeated with colorful lighting, music, dance and 3-D rotating photography.

 Paul and I at Reunion